McLargo/download-google-photos/README.md

 Unit testing and functional testing are available.

-- `pytest` -> run all tests.
+- `poetry run pytest` -> run all tests.
-- `pytest unit` -> run unit tests.
+- `poetry run pytest -m unit` -> run unit tests.
-- `pytest functional` -> run functional tests.
+- `poetry run pytest -m functional` -> run functional tests.

 ## Security

-Secrets and token are stored in the .env file.
+Secrets and variables are stored in `src/config.py` file.
 This file is not included in the repository.

+- DEFAULT_DOWNLOAD_PATH: str, path to download images
+- MOCK_PHOTOS_LIBRARY: bool, True to mock google photos library, False to use google photos library.

+Oauth file tokens are in oauth folder.
+This folder is not included in the repository.